-Job Submission on page 53 Managing Nodes on page 89
+Job Submission Managing Nodes

 Changing Node State

 A common task is to prevent jobs from running on a particular node by marking it offline with pbsnodes -o nodename.
 Once a node has been marked offline, the scheduler will no longer consider it available for new jobs.
 Simply use pbsnodes -c nodename when the node is returned to service.